DreadBoy/children-of-the-parapet/README.md

 	- [x] recolor Mars assets to green/gray
 	- [x] create vegetation, rocks
 	- [x] create asset kit in Godot, don't forget colliders
+	- [ ] iterate on level, it's too narrow to avoid enemies completely
+	- [ ] add 2nd (semi-hidden) path that leads to pocket level and ambush
+		- [ ] think of reward...
+			- extra life? - no HP is implemented yet...
+			- just chill music and chill animation? - need to do animation :(
+			- extra emoji? - need to do animation, too.
+But it will also tie into future kill/action streaks

 ### Phase 3

+- [ ] Hit points
+	- low number of hit points
+	- maybe each split in half, will recover if nothing hits you again in short window of time?
+	- "extra point" at 0 HP
+- [ ] Kill streak / action streak
+	- each kill and combo will increase streak
+	- no gameplay effect, just louder percussion (music), more zoomed in camera and a bit longer freeze frame
+	- lost if damage taken or a bit longer without any action
 - [ ] simple enemies
 	- [ ] woodshield - SCRAPED, it slows down gameplay.
 Next monster should have ground smash ability.
 		- wooden stump with a shield